 - EMUI 9.1 software skin on Android Pie

-In terms of performance, the P30 Pro arrives mid-term in the company's release cycle, which means the same Kirin 980 processor as per the Mate 20 Pro, offering a slight generational boost for the P series.
+In terms of performance, the P30 Pro arrived mid-term in the company's release cycle, meaning the use of the Kirin 980 processor.
 All P30 variants - there are 128GB/256GB/512GB storage options - come with 8GB RAM too.

-As long-time users of the Honor 20 and Huawei Mate 20 Pro, we've found the P30 Pro feels perfectly at home.
+As long-time users of the Huawei Mate 20 Pro, we've found the P30 Pro feels perfectly at home.
 It's a solid performer and every bit the flagship in terms of operation: the software runs smoothly, we've not had crashes or apps hanging, while games have performed free of stutter or problems.
 Compared to, say, a Snapdragon 855 handset, you won't notice any different.

-Huawei has long pushed its EMUI - that's Emotion User Interface - with the P30 Pro adopting a slightly updated version, EMUI 9.1), eventually in February 2020 moving over to EMUI 10 (which is built over Google's Android Pie 9 operating system.
+Huawei has long pushed its EMUI - that's Emotion User Interface - with the P30 Pro at first adopting a slightly updated version (EMUI 9.1), eventually in February 2020 moving over to EMUI 10 (which is built over Google's Android 10 operating system).

 Since its launch, however, there's been a bit of a cloud hanging over future support, because the United States, under Trump's command, put Huawei on a blacklist that disallowed many US-based manufacturers from doing business with the Chinese giant.
 That included Android.
-However, some months after it all kicked off, it appears this blacklist has been lifted and that should mean future updates are free and easy.
-We don't think there's the need to have a major panic, this is just a tech company getting pulled into US-China political relations, and it should level out in due course.
+There's still a lingering question mark over the future of Huawei in Europe.

 Where the P30 Pro really excels is with its photography prowess.
-It's got the most versatile camera setup in any phone to date, so if the P20 Pro was the phone camera king then the P30 Pro is a phone camera god.
-It's untouchable.
+It's got among the most versatile camera setup, so if the P20 Pro was the phone camera king then the P30 Pro is a phone camera god.

-This review was first published in March 2019 and has been updated to reflect changing circumstances and market context.
+This review was first published in March 2019 and has been updated to reflect changing circumstances, software updates and market context

 Oppo Reno 10x Zoom